maliMirkec/personal-website/site/articles/how-to-add-a-contact-form-to-a-static-website.md

 ## Conclusion

 Kwes comes with the cost, but you should think about saving yourself and your team hours of development time.
 I think it is worth to leave the validation to developers who specialize in this field of area and focus on other parts of your project or business.

+Update: I decided to switch to a different provider, but only for convenience reasons.

 [Kwes form builder]: https://kwes.io
 [Hexo]: https://hexo.io/